boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 * `PROJECT_USER_DIR` is not necessarily the same as the CSC login username.
 * Dependency resolution and installation run inside the Tykky Python 3.11 environment.
 * No external Conda, Miniforge, Mamba, Python module, resolver environment, or virtual environment is required.
-* `requirements.in` contains the direct dependencies and SmartSim compatibility constraints.
+* `requirements.in` contains the direct dependencies and compatibility constraints, but not SmartSim itself.
-* `requirements.txt` records the package versions installed during the build.
+* `requirements.txt` records package versions installed during the build, excluding SmartSim and SmartRedis.
 * `requirements.txt` is an installed-state snapshot rather than a separately compiled lockfile.
 * New builds from `requirements.in` may install newer compatible versions of unconstrained packages.
 * Use a previously generated `requirements.txt` when the same installed package versions must be reconstructed.
 * The patched SmartRedis Python client is installed separately from its source repository.
+* SmartSim is installed separately after the patched SmartRedis Python client.
-* The SmartRedis Python client is excluded from `requirements.txt`.
+* SmartRedis and SmartSim are excluded from `requirements.txt`.
-* Preserve the SmartSim, JAX, ONNX, NumPy, protobuf, Python, and CMake compatibility constraints.
+* Preserve the JAX, ONNX, NumPy, protobuf, Python, and CMake compatibility constraints.
 * `onnx==1.17.0` satisfies the `jax2onnx` requirement while remaining compatible with the pinned protobuf stack.
 * The SmartSim database build may temporarily install `onnx==1.15.0`.
 * The dependency set must therefore be reapplied after `smart build`.